 - The sources in this section include diaries, correspondence, and an official history.
 What unique insight does each primary source format provide?

 Other African Americans moved to the Midwest as freedpeople to make a living.
+The ledger to the left is an example of the conditions they left in the South.
+It records the work and debts of sharecroppers on a cotton plantation in Carroll County, Mississippi, just after the Civil War.
 Some, like Rufus Estes, migrated to urban areas.
 Estes was born into slavery in Murray County, Tennessee and moved to Nashville with his mother after the Civil War.
 Estes found employment at restaurants in Nashville and Chicago before working at the Pullman Company for fourteen years, providing service in private dining cars.
 In 1907, he began his tenure as chef for the United States Steel Corporation in Chicago.
 Other black families moved to rural areas in the nineteenth and early twentieth centuries.
 For example, Era Bell Thompson was born in Des Moines, Iowa in 1905 and moved with her family to Driscoll, North Dakota when she was nine years old.
 In 1945, while on fellowship at the Newberry Library, Thompson wrote American Daughter, an autobiography about her family’s experiences as one of the only African American families in North Dakota.

 From World War I through World War II, six million African Americans moved from the South to the urban North, including Midwestern cities like Chicago, Detroit, and Indianapolis.
 Wartime industry created a large supply of wage jobs that appealed to many rural black southerners, including sharecroppers.
 In Midwestern cities, however, African Americans frequently encountered job and education discrimination, exclusion from labor unions, and restrictive housing segregation.